Gena928/SelfTest/README.md

 Application features:
 - create as many questions as you want;
-- orginize questions into groups (tests);
+- orginize questions into groups;
-- test yourself and get scores;
+- create tests from questions;

 Short description
-- "test" package contains code, related to creating a questions;
+- "questions" package contains code, related to creating a questions;
-- "history" package contains code, related to testing process - i.e. when you choose a questions for testing and do testing itself.
+- "test" package contains code, related to testing process - i.e. when you choose a questions for testing and do testing itself.